 No one wants to break down while out on the road, especially on a holiday weekend.
-With a record number of travelers expected on the road this Labor Day weekend being prepared is your best defense to avoid a breakdown along a busy interstate.
+With a record number of travelers expected on the road this holiday being prepared is your best defense to avoid a breakdown along a busy interstate.
 Below are some great tips from the experts to make sure your vehicle and you are ready for the road!

 - Check your car's lights!
 Headlights, turn signals, brake lights, etc. Make sure they are working and that you clean the covers so they are at their brightest for good visibility.